dbailey25/persona/README.md

 - [Features](#features)
 - [Wireframes](#wireframes)

+### Test

 ## Features?
 * Compare a comparison image to all reference images
-* If no match, save comparison image as reference image
+  * If not matched, save comparison image as reference image
-* If match, return data associated with reference image
+  * If matched, return customer data associated with reference image
-* User profile containing all user preferences
+* Customer profile containing all preferences
   * Face ID
   * Create date
   * Name